Graduate Fellowship Applicant Resume Example

 You can grab a free, editable resume template tailored for humanities grad school applications.
 I like templates that work in Google Docs and Microsoft Word-makes editing super easy.

-Customizing the template helps you highlight your research, academic projects, and campus involvement.
+Customizing the template helps you highlight your research, academic projects, and campus involvement, and you can find inspiration from cover letter examples for UK graduate programs.
 You can change sections based on your strengths or the program’s requirements.

 There are over 60% of grad applicants who say using a professional template saves time and boosts confidence.
 Download, tweak, and you’re set to go.